310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island_p2.md

 {% endbubble %}

 {% bubble Chiaki grin2 %}
 Don’t stray too far, Takamine.
-We may not be able to find each other again if we lose track of each other.
+We may not be able to find each other again if we lose track of one another.

 Here; if you’re feeling anxious, big brother will gladly hold your hand~♪
 {% endbubble %}